Welcome to Planned Bayfield!

 Infrastructure and Building Codes for future development

-by TedEddy, over 3 years ago
+by TedEddy, almost 5 years ago

 We are rapidly moving to an era totally dependent on electricity.
 A steady, reliable, and secure supply of electricity will form the basis of all future development.